 Financial Assistance for membership is possible thanks to the generosity of families who pay it forward so a girl can experience Girl Scouts.
-If someone is in need of financial assistance, please have them complete the Membership Assistance for Girl Members form.
+If someone needs financial assistance, please have them complete the Membership Assistance for Girl Membership form.
 The troop may also budget to provide financial assistance.